-One of the growing style trends seen in the watch world in the past few years — and on display at the watch shows in Switzerland and in the U.S. — is the blue-on-blue dial-strap combination.
-We took a look at watches unveiled at the 2013 watch fairs as well as watches released within recent years, and compiled a list of 17 timepieces from brands on the blue bandwagon.
+Blue watches are one of the growing style trends seen in the watch world in the past few years — and on display at the watch shows in Switzerland and in the U.S.A. —, with blue-on-blue dial-strap combinations.
+We took a look at such blue watches with blue dials and blue straps released within the past few years, and compiled a list of 20 timepieces from brands on the blue-dial bandwagon.

 First unveiled at JCK in Las Vegas, Bremont’s U-2 Blue chronometer takes its design cues from a model worn by Israeli armed forces and retails for $5,495.
-The watch was tested by U2 pilots at 100,000 ft in temperatures of -50 degrees C. The U-2 Blue comes in either a calfskin leather strap or NATO military nylon strap, both in a dark navy blue that matches the dial.
+The blue watch was tested by U2 pilots at 100,000 ft in temperatures of -50 degrees Celsius.
+The U-2 Blue comes in either a calfskin leather strap or NATO military nylon strap, both in a dark navy blue that matches the dial.

 To celebrate the 275th anniversary of the first watch made by its namesake, watchmaker Pierre Jaquet-Droz, Jaquet Droz is updating it’s Grande Seconde series with a modernized Grande Seconde Quantième model.
-The watch, in a 43-mm case with côtes de Genève pattern on the dial, simplifies the Grand Seconde design, replacing the Arabic and Roman numerals of previous models with simple markers for the hours.
+The blue watch, in a 43-mm case with côtes de Genève pattern on the dial, simplifies the Grand Seconde design, replacing the Arabic and Roman numerals of previous models with simple markers for the hours.

 Frédérique Constant is introducing its manufacture moon-phase movement with the release of the Frédérique Constant Slimline Moonphase Manufacture.
-The watch, with a starting price of only $3,550, offers a single-crown adjustment system for setting the time, date and moon-phase.
+The blue watch, with a starting price of only $3,550, offers a single-crown adjustment system for setting the time, date and moon-phase.
 Among the five styles available is the model pictured above with a navy blue dial and matching alligator strap in a stainless steel case.